Introduction: Why Most Workplaces Feel Chaotic (And How 5S Fixes It)

 👉 Arrange items so they are easy to find

 Once unnecessary items are removed, the next step is to organize the remaining items systematically.
 The goal of Set in Order is to ensure that everything has a designated place, and every item is easy to locate and return after use.
+This step improves efficiency by reducing the time spent searching for tools or documents.
+It also creates a visually organized workplace where anyone can quickly understand where things belong.

 Example: